hainp/espada/docs/How_It_Works.md

 ## `KeyBinding` and `BindingTable` class

+A keybinding is a way to map a key combination with a function, thus a keybinding consists of 2 parts:

+*

 There are 2 kinds of keybinding:

 * Mode-specific binding: the keybinding only affects in certain mode.